 The tour starting point is located a short 1 min walk from Bolhão metro station

 Ready for an experience beyond the well trodden tourist path?
 Ready to explore a side of Porto tourists rarely see?
 Ready to look into Porto’s past to understand its present?
 Ready to know what makes Port wine a timeless classic?
-Look no further than the Vintage Food Tour – the top rated activity on Trip Advisor.
+Look no further than our Vintage Food Tour – the top rated activity on Trip Advisor.

 On this tour you will taste vintage Porto cuisine, the best of the past that the city has to offer today.
 The Vintage Food Tour is a 3.5 hour guided walking food tour of historic downtown Porto.
 Guided by a Porto native, you will be led on an exploration of the renaissance that the city is experiencing.
 From the rebirth of specialty food shops, to the new restaurants adopting old ways, to traditional buildings finding new purposes, this tour is for those who enjoy experiencing the best of the past with a modern twist.